 - Upload your own images or images from commercial sites like Pixabay to each template for custom images.
 See my earlier blog post on Pixabay for a commercial image site I love to use.

 - Search Canva’s images for free images.
-Some images do have a charge to them! look for the coin image in the bottom right hand corner.
+Some images do have a charge to them! look for the coin in the bottom right hand corner for the chargeable pictures.

 - Or use the background templates for vibrant colours and designs if you don’t want to use photographic images.
 Choose your background depending on the cost you wish to spend (or not).